fraktodev/frakto-code-engine/README.md

 - **`diagnostics`**
   These are used to run lint-style diagnostics on the code.
 Diagnostics are triggered:
+  - after formatting a document,
+  - when VSCode opens with documents already open,
   - when a document is opened,
-  - when it is edited,
+  - when a document is edited,
-  - after formatting,
-  - and when running the command `Frakto: Run a diagnostic on the current file`.
+  - when running the command `Frakto: Run a diagnostic on the current file`.

 - **`debug`**
   Any value returned here will be sent to the VS Code developer console using `console.log()`.